ZigyTheBird/emotes/blender/README.md

 > [!CAUTION]
 >  BENDING ON THE Z AXIS IS NOT SUPPORTED!!!
 >  And by Z axis I mean the one facing forward, I need to specify this since Blender uses a different coordinate system than MC.
->  Make sure your Z rotation value is always set to 0 in Blockbench and the same for you Y rotation value in Blender!
+>  Make sure every bone's Z rotation value is always set to 0 in Blockbench and the same for Y rotation values in Blender!

 ### If you don't like these
 You can create your own program or edit the file by hand